IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

 ## Build and Install the Module

+Once the custom module is set up and implemented, we'll cover the process of installing the module into your application.
+This step makes the new mapping capabilities available for use in the application.

 Compile the `ElementMappingModule` project in Visual Studio.

 Note the location of the created module in the `Build` log: